sdc-china/IDA-doc/_posts/2018-01-15-installlation-for-docker.md

 2. Manually copy the [mysql-connector-java-5.1.44.jar](http://central.maven.org/maven2/mysql/mysql-connector-java/5.1.44/mysql-connector-java-5.1.44.jar) into the ida-web.war\WEB-INF\lib\ folder.You can get ida-web.war from  build folder into the release package.

 3. Copy the ida-web.war into the web folder from the docker package.
+Copy the schema-mysql.sql,data-mysql.sql script from release package into the mysql folder.

     ![dockerpackage]